Khai189/Khai189/README.md

 ## Hi there!

 My name's Khai, and I'm a Database and NLP Developer as well as a current student at Pomona College.
+I specifically specialize in setting up data pipelines and warehouses for LLM's and developing NLP/text mining scripts.

 I'm currently studying Computer Science and Mathematics, and working as a data scientist at Pomona's advancement center, as well as an HPC researcher at ITS.
 Below, you'll find the current projects I'm working, what languages I'm most comfortable in, and more!